Project-MANAS/distributed_horse_rider/README.md

 Fun Fact
 ---
-sjdifo sdfiojsfiojsd foisjdf poisdjfowiehf wiofkwdfmowifhks ldfnj o asiodj aojoaisjd asdhoiuefhowifa ijadowdihaoidhawdiohawdifhwoeiflkfnjiodsfhsfojn.
+sjdifo sdfiojsfiojsd foisjdf poisdjfowiehf wiofkwdfmowifhks ldfnj o asiodj aojoaisjd asdhoiuefhowifa.
-*There are now more characters in this README than code in the project*
+> There are more characters in this README than code in the project